Ray Stubbs: ESPN

 In 2009, Stubbs left the BBC after more than 26 years to join ESPN.
 Stubbs said, "The opportunity of joining one of the world's leading sports broadcasters on day one of the new ESPN channel in the UK was just too good to turn down."
 During the game between Liverpool and Wolverhampton Wanderers on Boxing Day 2009, he was taken ill at half time and taken to hospital as a precaution.
 He presented ESPN's live coverage of the 2011, 2012, and 2013 FA Cup finals with pitchside build-up and post-match coverage.

 After ESPN

 Following the rebranding of ESPN UK, Stubbs joined newly created BT Sport as its lead reporter.
 Stubbs left BT in 2016 and joined Talksport, though he is no longer working for the station and instead working for their digital only offshoot Talksport 2.

-In February 2023, Stubbs worked as presenter on the World Seniors Darts Championship.
-This was shown on both BT Sport and BBC iPlayer simultaneously.
+In February 2023, and again in 2024, Stubbs worked as presenter on the World Seniors Darts Championship.